 With Coach assigning matches, the concept of choice is removed and every couple can focus on making their respective relationships work.
 The assigned life-span that determines how long each relationship will last is kind of counter-productive, though it adds a little excitement to each new match as the episode progresses.

-The director Tim Van Patten managed to capture an essence in Hang the DJ that encapsulated and intricately differentiated the tediousness of the process of dating and the beauty of finding the one within all the noise.
+The director Tim Van Patten managed to capture a visual essence in Hang the DJ that encapsulated and intricately differentiated the tediousness of the process of dating and the beauty of finding the one within all the noise.

 When our protagonists Amy and Frank match each other; they are sad to find out that it’s only meant to be for twelve hours.
 The time passes and they go their separate ways, they both match with several other, clearly incompatible, choices and their unhappiness begins to bubble.
 The episode ends with a plot twist that is a little too real when it comes to online dating.
 Hang the DJ ultimately has a beautiful message about those who are meant to be, will be.
 Their energy and vibe will gravitate towards each other no matter what.